-Our 2010 Executive Compensation Program.
-The overall objectives and structure of our executive compensation program remained largely unchanged in 2010 as compared to 2009.
-In 2010:
+Our 2011 Executive Compensation Program.
+The overall objectives and structure of our executive compensation program remained largely unchanged in 2011 as compared to 2010.
+In 2011:

-- After not increasing the base salaries of our named executive officers in 2009, the Compensation Committee reviewed and approved increases to base salaries ranging from 3.2% to 4.4% for our named executive officers, which were comparable to the average base pay increases for our employees generally. - The Compensation Committee reviewed, but did not change, the short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for our named executive officers from the target levels established for 2009 incentive compensation. - Based on the analysis and recommendation of Frederic W. Cook & Co., Inc. ("Cook & Co."), the Compensation Committee's executive compensation consultant, the peer group of publicly traded utility companies used in connection with determining the compensation of our named executive officers was revised and expanded to match the same peer group used by CenterPoint Energy for measuring its relative total shareholder return for purposes of determining payouts under certain of our long term incentive compensation awards.
-See "Role of Compensation Committee" for additional information about the peer group.
+• The Compensation Committee reviewed and approved increases to base salaries ranging from 2.7% to 4.2% for our named executive officers, which were comparable to the average base pay increases for our employees generally.

+- The Compensation Committee reviewed, but did not change, the short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for our named executive officers from the target levels established for both 2010 and 2009 incentive compensation. - Based on the analysis and recommendation of Frederic W. Cook & Co., Inc. ("Cook & Co."), the Compensation Committee's independent executive compensation consultant, the peer group of publicly traded utility companies used in connection with determining the compensation of our named executive officers in 2010 was also used in connection with determining the compensation of our named executive officers in 2011.
+See "Role of Compensation Committee - Decisions Made by the Compensation Committee" for additional information about the peer group.

-Impact of Our Performance on 2010 Short Term Incentive Compensation and 2010 Vesting of 2008 Performance Share Grants and Stock Awards.
-CenterPoint Energy reported net income of \$442 million, or \$1.07 per diluted share for 2010, as compared to net income of \$372 million, or \$1.01 per diluted share for 2009.
-Our regulated electric and natural gas utilities performed well in 2010, and we continued to benefit from the significant investments we have made in our field services and pipeline businesses, including our Magnolia and Olympia gathering systems in the Haynesville area in Louisiana, and the phase IV Carthage to Perryville pipeline expansion.
-Our competitive natural gas sales and services business, however, continued to be adversely impacted by significantly reduced price differentials in 2010.
-CenterPoint Energy's "core operating income," which is a primary performance objective used under our executive compensation program for determining payouts under both short term and long term incentive compensation awards, increased to \$1,122.4 million in 2010 from \$1,030.0 million in 2009, and exceeded the 2010 target amount under our 2010 short term incentive plan by \$5.4 million.
-CenterPoint Energy's core operating income is determined by adjusting reported operating income to remove the effect of specified items, either positive or negative, in order to reflect what we consider to be our core operational business performance in the period being measured.
+Impact of Our Performance on 2011 Short Term Incentive Compensation and 2011 Vesting of 2009 Performance Share Grants and Stock Awards.
+CenterPoint Energy reported net income of \$1.36 billion, or \$3.17 per diluted share, for 2011, as compared to net income of \$442 million, or \$1.07 per diluted share for 2010.
+The year ended December 31, 2011 included net income of \$811 million, or \$1.89 per diluted share, reflecting the final resolution of the appeals of the 2004 true-up order of the Texas Public Utility Commission issued in connection with the restructuring of the Texas electric industry.
+Operationally, our regulated electric and natural gas utilities reported solid results in 2011 and our field services unit realized growth from investments made in several developing shale plays.
+CenterPoint Energy's "core operating income," which is a primary performance objective used under our executive compensation program for determining payouts under both short term and long term incentive compensation awards, increased to \$1,176 million in 2011 from \$1,122.4 million.
+CenterPoint Energy's core operating income to remove the effect of specified items, either positive or negative, in order to reflect what we consider to be our core operational business performance in the period being measured.
 For more information regarding the determination of core operating income, please refer to "Executive Compensation Tables - Non-Equity Incentive Plan Awards."

 Our short term incentive plan provides an annual cash award based on the achievement of annual performance objectives specified for each of our named executive officers, including specific objectives relating to core operating income, controllable expenses and business unit performance.
-Based on our level of achievement of the 2010 performance objectives and an assessment of each individual's performance by the Compensation Committee, the Committee authorized awards to each of the named executive officers equal to their respective funded amounts.
-Accordingly, the 2010 short-term incentive awards for our named executive officers, expressed as a percentage of their individual target awards, were 107% for Mr. McClanahan, 128% for Messrs.
-Whitlock and Rozzell, 131% for Mr. Standish and 147% for Mr. Harper.
-Please refer to "Executive Compensation Tables - Non-Equity Incentive Plan Awards" for information regarding the specified performance objectives and our actual achievement levels during 2010.
+Based on our level of achievement of the 2011 performance objectives and an assessment of each individual's performance by the Compensation Committee, the Committee authorized awards to each of the named executive officers equal to their respective funded amounts.
+Accordingly, the 2011 short term incentive awards for our named executive officers, expressed as a percentage of their individual target awards, were 140% for Mr. McClanahan, 138% for Messrs.
+Whitlock and Rozzell, 142% for Mr. Standish and 136% for Mr. Harper.
+Please refer to "Executive Compensation Tables - Non-Equity Incentive Plan Awards" for information regarding the specified performance objectives and our actual achievement levels during 2011.